 Residential Life and Student Health Services will set up a centralized testing and check-in location which will be open between 8 AM and 10 PM on August 14.
 Students and families can arrive the night before and stay in a local hotel as long as they remain in quarantine and only leave the hotel for move-in.

 You will be able to move your belongings into your assigned permanent room before moving into your quarantine room.
 Make sure you bring anything necessary (bedding and linens, medications and clothes for 8-9 days, necessary toiletries, computer, favorite stuffed animal, etc.) to your quarantine room because you won't be able to access your permanent room again until you complete quarantine.
 You will spend your quarantine in an air conditioned room in University Heights without a roommate.
-While awaiting your test results, three meals a day will be delivered to your room.
+While awaiting your test results, you will pick up three meals a day outside.
 You'll have to wait to interact with anyone else until your initial test comes back.

 Once your initial test comes back negative you will be split into cohort groups based on floor and tower in University Heights.
 You'll be able to pick up your meals in to-go packaging-- as well as bottled beverages and non-perishable snacks-- in the dining hall and hang out with other members of your cohort as long as you maintain six feet of distance and wear a mask when you're not eating.
 You can go outside for fresh air, socialize from a distance, access laundry, and access a microwave.